Compiled on: 2025-06-30 — printable version

 (other DVCS do, in particular Mercurial):

-must be at the “end” of a branch (on its last commit), as follows:
+for a commit to be valid, HEAD must be at the “end” of a branch (on its last commit), as follows:

 When an old commit is checked out this condition doesn’t hold!

-If we run git checkout HEAD~4
+If we run git checkout HEAD~4:

 The system enters a special workmode called detached head.